 It was an exciting time for electric cars in the early 1990s.
 GM’s Impact concept was unveiled at the 1990 LA Auto Show, with the Tokyo Motor Show exhibiting many electric concepts as well.
-Among them was Tokyo R&D’s IZA.
-Green Car Journal editors found the IZA a fascinating counterpoint to the Impact at the time.
-If you’re interested in the beginnings of the modern electric vehicle field as we know it today, then there’s no better place to start then diving into Green Car Journal’s archives with us.
+Among them was Tokyo R&D’s IZA electric car.
+Green Car Journal editors attending the Tokyo show found the IZA a fascinating counterpoint to the Impact at the time.
+If you’re interested in the beginnings of the modern electric vehicle field as we know it today, then there’s no better place to start than diving into Green Car Journal’s early issues with us.
 Here, we present the following article from the Green Car Journal archives, as it was originally published in March 1992.

 Excerpted from March 1992 Issue: Sleek and slippery like GM’s Impact prototype, the IZA easily garners attention from anyone in its vicinity.
 It did this consistently at the Tokyo Motor Show.
 GCJ editors there found it to be among the most formidable EV research efforts showcased by Japanese interests.

 The IZA is principally sponsored by Tokyo Electric Power Company (TEPCO) as an “experimental study vehicle.”
 The company began with a clean slate in 1988, commissioning Tokyo R&D, Ltd. to design the body and Meidensha Corp. to handle motor and inverter development.
 Technical guidance was provided by the EV Research Organization and Professor Yoichi Kaya of the University of Tokyo.